banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 The following items require further investigation or decision-making before implementation:

-- [ ] **Storage Limit Investigation**: Determine if there are any storage limits in Obsidian's environment that could affect caching large result sets
+- [x] **Storage Limit Investigation**: ✅ DECIDED: Implement a hybrid caching approach optimized for Obsidian that uses both memory cache and Obsidian's storage API
 - [ ] **Mobile Power Management**: Research best practices for detecting and adapting to battery status on mobile devices within Obsidian
 - [ ] **Obsidian Web Worker API Limitations**: Confirm if there are any Obsidian-specific limitations on Web Worker usage not covered by the [obsidian-web-worker-example](https://github.com/RyotaUshio/obsidian-web-worker-example) repository, particularly for mobile platforms
 - [x] **esbuild Configuration**: ✅ DECIDED: Use balanced configuration with TypeScript support and development-only sourcemaps: